csgrep - Man Page

 embed a number of lines of context from the source file for the key event

-event is preserved if its verbosity level is below the given number
+event is preserved if its verbosity level is less than or equal to the given number

 remove defects that are not unique by their key event